We may earn a commission when you buy using our links.

 - Documents Preview – The Starter (free) and even the Personal Pro plans do not have this feature.
 It is only the business plan ($8/month) that has the feature of previewing documents online.

 Competitors like Dropbox and Google Drive have this feature with the integration of several office word processing web apps, including Excel and presentation sheets.

-- Priority customer support – Paying customers go to the top of the queue with faster replies and escalation to the appropriate departments for fixing any issues.
+- Priority customer support – Paying customers to go to the top of the queue with faster replies and escalation to the appropriate departments for fixing any issues.

 Business Pro Advanced users also get Live Chat support which is a real-time chat with the support staff without the need to communicate over email.

 - Offline access – Access your files even when you are not connected to the Internet.
 Paid users can access files and folders, while free users can only access files.

 - Notifications – Subscribers can enable this feature to get a notification every time a user views their shared file/folder.

 Drive storage giant Google has given this feature for free to all its users.

 - Security – AES-256 grade, 2FA

 - Easy-to-use Interface